ShaivaMuthaiyah/DailyQuote-Email-SAM/README.md

 ## Project Components

 There are three key folders to this project.
-The main project directory, lambdas and front-end.
+The main project directory, lambda and front-end.
 The main project directory has the configuration and SAM template to deploy the architecture.
-The /lambdas folder has the lambda functions and necessary dependancies and the /front-end has the files related to front and and python-flask environment.
+The /lambda folder has the lambda functions and necessary dependancies and the /front-end has the files related to front and and python-flask environment.

 ###Main Project Directory